ScilifelabDataCentre/open-science-checklists/open_software_checklist.md

 - [ ] **Implement and Automate Software Testing:** Include unit tests and integration tests to improve software reliability, using frameworks like [PyTest](https://docs.pytest.org/en/stable/), [Jest](https://jestjs.io/), or [Mocha](https://mochajs.org/).
 Use CI/CD tools like GitHub Actions and GitLab CI to streamline testing and deployment.

-- [ ] **Manage Dependencies Wisely:** Use well-maintained libraries and avoid obsolete and redundant dependencies for long-term software sustainability.

 ---